pythonprofilers/memory_profiler/README.rst

     :height: 350px

 You can combine both the ``include_children`` and ``multiprocess`` flags to show the total memory of the program as well as each child individually.

-.. warning:: Currently the child tracking only works if a ``stream`` is provided to the ``profile`` (e.g. from the command line or in the decorator).
-If you are using the API to retrieve values then the flag will not do anything.
+If using the API directly, note that the return from ``memory_usage`` will include the child memory along with an index identifying the specific child.

 Setting debugger breakpoints
 =============================